GregHaris/React-with-AI-API-Project/README.md

   - a submit button to search for the text
   - a section to display the result of the search

-- The app will be connected to GPT-4 API to search
+- The app will be connected to Groq AI API to search
 - Then display the search result